 By JEFF FRIEDMAN.

 JEFF FRIEDMAN’s eighth book, The Marksman, was published in November 2020 by Carnegie Mellon University Press.
 His poems, mini-stories and translations have appeared in a wide variety of literary magazines and anthologies.
 He has received numerous awards and prizes including a National Endowment Literature Translation Fellowship in 2016, and two individual Artist Grants from New Hampshire Arts Council.
-Meg Pokrass and Friedman’s co-written collection of fabulist microfiction, The House of Grana Padano, will be published by Pelekinesis in April 2022.
+Meg Pokrass and Friedman’s co-written collection of fabulist microfiction, The House of Grana Padano, was published by Pelekinesis in April 2022.